Improving a State-of-the-Art Heuristic for the Minimum Latency Problem with Data Mining: MDM-GILS-RVND: The Hybrid Heuristic with Data Mining

-In a dataset composed of transactions, where each transaction correponds to a set of elements from an application domain, different relationships among data can be mined in terms of frequent itemsets (patterns).
-An itemset, which is a subset of items of the application domain, is mined if its support, a percentage indicator of its occurrence in the dataset, is greater or equal to a given minimum support, so known as frequent itemset.
-Therefore, the frequent itemsets mining process consists in identifying all frequent itemsets in the dataset regarding a given minimum support.
-Besides that, maximal frequent itemsets can also be mined, where a maximal frequent itemset corresponds to a frequent itemset that is not a subset of any frequent itemset.
+In a dataset composed of transactions, where each transaction corresponds to a set of elements from an application domain, relationships among data can be mined in terms of frequent itemsets (patterns).
+An itemset, which is a subset of items of the application domain, is mined if its support, a percentage indicator of its occurrence in the dataset, is greater or equal to a given minimum support.
+In this case, this subset of items is called a frequent itemset.
+Therefore, the mining of frequent itemsets consists in identifying all frequent itemsets in the dataset regarding a given minimum support.
+Besides that, maximal frequent itemsets can also be mined, where a maximal frequent itemset corresponds to a frequent itemset that is not a subset of any other frequent itemset.

-Having these concepts stated, let $E =\{e_1, e_2, e_3, \ldots , e_n\}$ be a set of the elements from the application domain.
+Having these concepts stated, let $E \{e_1, e_2, e_3, \ldots , e_n\}$ be a set of the elements from the application domain.
 A transaction~$t$ is a subset of $E$ and a dataset~$D$ is a set of transactions.
-A frequent itemset $F$, with support $sup$, is a subset of $E$ which occurs in at least $(sup \times 100)$\% of the transactions in $D$.
-Thus, identifying all frequent itemsets in $D$ with a minimum $sup$ ($sup_{min}$) specified as a parameter is the Frequent Itemset Mining (FIM) problem, where several efficient algorithms have been proposed, such as Apriori \cite{Agrawal1994} and FP-Growth \cite{Han2000}.
-The algorithm FP-Max* was proposed to mine efficiently maximal frequent itemsets \cite{Grahne2003}.
+An itemset~$F \subseteq E$ with support $sup$, which is the percentage of transactions in $D$ where $F$ occurs, is said to be frequent when $sup$ is greater or equal than a given minimum support ($sup_{min}$).
+Thus, identifying all frequent itemsets in $D$ with $sup_{min}$ specified as a parameter is the Frequent Itemset Mining (FIM) problem, where several efficient algorithms have been proposed, such as Apriori \citep{Agrawal1994} and FP-Growth \citep{Han2000}.
+The algorithm FPMax* was proposed to mine efficiently maximal frequent itemsets \citep{Grahne2003}.